Humpty Dumpty sat on a wall, Humpty Dumpty had a great fall. All the King’s horses and all the King’s men, Couldn’t put Humpty together again.

 - Nursery rhymes can also help with physical development.
 Children strengthen tongue and mouth muscles by repeating the sounds in various rhymes.
 Some rhymes also include actions (Incy, Wincy Spider) which can help young children develop motor skills and control their bodies.

-So there you go – 8 reasons why we should keep the tradition of nursery rhymes alive and kicking.
-If you don’t know the words to many nursery rhymes and would like to learn some you can join my free video series of music activities which features plenty of rhymes including words and actions!
+So there you go!
+8 reasons why we should keep the tradition of nursery rhymes alive and kicking.
+If you don’t know the words to many nursery rhymes and would like to learn some you can check out my online program.
+It features plenty of rhymes including words and actions!

 Do you already read, recite and sing nursery rhymes to your child?
-I’d love to hear your opinion and experiences so please leave a comment in the space below.
+I’d love to hear your opinion and experiences so please leave a comment below.